 Have your child grab each of the “bunny ears” and cross them (it will look like an “X”) just like the picture below shows.

 Pass one of the bunny ears through the hole (as shown in the picture below).
 Grab both “bunny ears” and pull.

 Make another not and you are all set!

-The shoes should be tied now!
+Your children’s shoes should be tied now!

-There might be several reasons why your children are not ready to tie their shoes and they go from problems with dexterity to getting easily frustrated doing fiddly things.
+There might be several reasons why your children are not ready to tie their shoes and they range from problems with dexterity to getting easily frustrated doing fiddly things.
 No matter what the issue might be, now they can learn how to tie their shoes by following three easy steps!